aws-samples/aws-codepipeline-cicd/README.md

 * CloudFormation stacks

-CloudFormation is AWS' service for provisioning infrastructure as code (IaC) through the use of YAML or JSON templates.
+CloudFormation is an AWS service for provisioning infrastructure as code (IaC) through the use of YAML or JSON templates.
 It uses stacks to logically group various AWS services into a collection, which can be managed as a single unit.
 These stacks can create things like a AWS CodeCommit repository and a AWS CodePipeline CI/CD pipeline.

 ## Architecture
 ![pipepline](./docs/aws-codepipeline-cicd.png)